soluyanow/python1/A-gallery-of-interesting-IPython-Notebooks.md

 ### Statistics, Machine Learning and Data Science

 * ["ISP": Introduction to Statistics with Python](https://github.com/thomas-haslwanter/statsintro_python), a collection of notebooks accompanying the [book of the same name](http://www.springer.com/us/book/9783319283159), by [Thomas Haslwanter](http://work.thaslwanter.at).

+* [Notebooks for the exercises in Andrew Ng's online ML course, Spark and TensorFlow](https://github.com/jdwittenauer/ipython-notebooks), as well as extra material on other tools from the scipy stack, by [John Wittenauer](https://github.com/jdwittenauer).

 * [AM207: Monte Carlo Methods, Stochastic Optimization](http://am207.github.io/2016/): a complete course by Verena Kaynig-Fittkau and Pavlos Protopapas from Harvard, with all lecture materials and homework sets as notebooks.